New Resident With Valid Out-of-State License

 You must obtain a new Maine license within 30 days of becoming a resident of the State of Maine.

-If you are moving to this state and have in your possession a valid out-of-state driver's license, you can obtain a Maine license by:
+If you are moving to this state and have in your possession a valid out-of-state driver's license, including a REAL ID credential issued by another state, you can obtain a Maine license or Maine REAL ID by:

 Visiting the Maine Bureau of Motor Vehicles office nearest you.

 - Conversion of a CDL license must be processed by the Bureau of Motor Vehicles main office located on Hospital Street in Augusta.